First Special Service Force: Anzio, 1944

 German prisoners were often surprised at how few men the force actually contained.
 A captured German lieutenant admitted to being under the assumption that the force was a division.
 Indeed, General Frederick ordered several trucks to move around the forces area in order to give the enemy the impression that the force comprised more men than it actually did.
 An order was found on another prisoner that stated that the Germans in Anzio would be "fighting an elite Canadian-American Force.
 They are treacherous, unmerciful and clever.
 You cannot afford to relax.
 The first soldier or group of soldiers capturing one of these men will be given a 10-day furlough."

 It was at Anzio that the 1st Special Service Force inspired the "Black Devils" nickname, which appears to have been an invention of the Force's intelligence officers.
 There is no record of any German ever referring to the Force as "The Devil's Brigade".
 They were referred to as "black" devils because the brigade's members smeared their faces with black boot polish for their covert operations in the dark of the night.
 During Anzio, the 1st SSF fought for 99 days without relief.
 It was also at Anzio that the 1st SSF used their trademark stickers; during night patrols soldiers would carry stickers depicting the unit patch and a slogan written in German: "Das dicke Ende kommt noch," said to translate colloquially to "The worst is yet to come".
 Its literal translation is actually "The thick end is coming soon", implying that a larger force was on its way imminently, placing these stickers on German corpses and fortifications.
 Canadian and American members of the Special Force who lost their lives are buried near the beach in the Commonwealth Anzio War Cemetery and the American Cemetery in Nettuno, just east of Anzio.

 When the U.S. Fifth Army's breakout offensive began on 25 May 1944, the 1st SSF was sent against Monte Arrestino, and attacked Rocca Massima on 27 May.
-The 1st SSF was given the assignment of capturing seven bridges in the city to prevent their demolition by the withdrawing Wehrmacht.
+The 1st SSF was given the assignment of capturing seven bridges in the city of Rome to prevent their demolition by the withdrawing Wehrmacht.
 During the night of 4 June, members of the 1st SSF entered Rome, through Porta San Paolo, one of the first Allied units to do so.
-After they secured the bridges, they quickly moved north in pursuit of the retreating Germans.
+After they secured and removed mines from the bridges, they quickly moved north in pursuit of the retreating Germans.
 Their command was placed in the American embassy in via Veneto.

 In August 1944 1st SSF came under the command of Colonel Edwin Walker when Brigadier General Frederick, who had commanded the force since its earliest days, left on promotion to major general to command the 1st Airborne Task Force.
 Frederick became the youngest major general in the U.S. Army.